 Leaders: Regina Ribeiro plus local guides.

-Price includes: International and internal economy class flights including pre-paid taxes, all ground transportation, all accommodation and meals, park entry fees, services of WildWings leader and local guides.
+Price includes: All ground transportation including boat trips, all accommodation and meals, drinking water during the day, park entry fees, services of WildWings leader and local guides.
 Mammal & bird checklist.

-Price excludes: Travel insurance, laundry bills, drinks, other items of a personal nature, gratuities.
+Price excludes: International and domestic flights, overnight hotel in Cuiaba (10th October if required, twin rooms from £25 per person), travel insurance, laundry bills, drinks, other items of a personal nature, gratuities.

 Flights required: UK to Cuiaba return, from c£950 per person.